info201b-au2022/project-lyarrington/docs/README.md

 ## DEVELOPER Note 2: IMPORTANT: Setting up your webserver
 1. You must make your repository *public*.
 To make it public: Go to your GitHub repository > Settings (top-right) > Change visibility (Danger Zone) > Make Public
 1. You must set the pages source to /docs.
 To do so: Got your GitHub repository > Pages (bottom-left) > Select "/docs" from the pulldown menu
-1. If you run into trouble, pleaes ask your TA or post on Teams - as usual, it is straigthforward once you know how but can be tricky to figure out the first time.
+1. If you run into trouble, please ask your TA or post on Teams - as usual, it is straightforward once you know how but can be tricky to figure out the first time.

 ## DEVELOPER Note 3:  Clear and Concise Documentation
 * Please remember your audience (prospective employers, open source colleagues, TAs, Instructors).
 Therefore, aim for clarity and conciseness.
 * When done, be sure to delete these NOTE sections and the example CSV file (which are intended for you, of course, not your audience!)